 Richard Sattanni has been a writer for over nine years.
 He did an editorial column entitled “Remember When” for the “Bridgeport News” and a column for “The Fairfield Independent. “ He has published two books with Americastarbooks.com and recently was published by “The Senior Newsletter” of Bridgeport.
 He has posted numerous stories on Figment.com that readers can enjoy free of charge.
 Sattanni is retired and looks forward to many more writing endeavors.

 Robert Novak has been studying local history for over 20 years, and is currently an independent community historian at hometownhistoryct.com.
-He is employed as a lieutenant in the Bridgeport Fire Department, is an officer in the Bridgeport Firefighters' Historical Society, and wrote four books including "Images of America - Bridgeport Firefighers".
+He is employed as a captain in the Bridgeport Fire Department, is an officer in the Bridgeport Firefighters' Historical Society, and wrote four books including "Images of America - Bridgeport Firefighters".

 Charles Brilvitch is the former Bridgeport City Historian and is the foremost expert on the architectural history of the City of Bridgeport.
 He is the author of Walking Through History: The Seaports of Black Rock and Southport, and A History of the Golden Hill Paugussett Tribe.